 The First 24 Hours: The Mind Starts Slowing Down

 During the initial phase, the brain does not immediately relax.
 It resists stillness in small ways.
 Many people feel an urge to check their phone repeatedly, even when there is no signal or reason to do so.
-This is not habit alone, it is neural dependency on constant input.
+This is not habit alone; it is a neural dependency on constant input.

 The 48-Hour Mark: The Body Starts Responding

 By the second day, the shift becomes more physical.
-The nervous system begins moving away from constant alert mode, which is often activated in urban environments due to noise, screens, and multitasking.
+The nervous system begins moving away from the constant "alert mode" activated in urban environments by noise, screens, and multitasking.

-Breathing becomes slower without conscious effort.
-Many people notice that they are taking deeper breaths naturally, especially during walks or moments of stillness.
-This is the body recalibrating its oxygen and stress response patterns.
+Natural Breathing: Breathing becomes slower without conscious effort.
+Many people notice they are taking deeper, more efficient breaths naturally, which helps the body recalibrate its oxygen and stress response patterns.

-At this stage, digestion and appetite can also change.
-Meals feel simpler, yet more satisfying.
+Appetite and Digestion: Meals feel simpler, yet more satisfying.
 Without the overstimulation of processed environments, the body starts responding more directly to natural hunger signals.

-There is also a noticeable drop in mental fatigue.
-Tasks that usually feel mentally heavy begin to feel lighter, not because they are easier, but because the mind is no longer carrying background cognitive clutter.
+Reduced Mental Fatigue: Tasks that usually feel heavy begin to feel lighter, not because they are easier, but because the mind is no longer carrying background cognitive clutter.

 The 72-Hour Point: Mental Clarity Starts Emerging